SJJC123/Pizza-Sales-Data/README.md

 pizzadataqueries.sql - MySQL queries with explainations for each section I was trying to calculate for.
 Note that I did not use every calculation in the final dashboard, but chose the ones I felt were the most important to present on the dashboard.

-If it requires you to connect to MySQL or another local server, here are the username and password:

-username: root
-password: root